DylanPDao/c0323-code-solutions/javascript-local-storage/javascript-local-storage-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

-- How do you store data in `localStorage`?
+- How do you store data in `localStorage`? localStorage.setItem()

-- How do you retrieve data from `localStorage`?
+- How do you retrieve data from `localStorage`? localStorage.getItem
 - What data type can `localStorage` save in the browser?
+JSON

-- When does the `'beforeunload'` event fire on the `window` object?
+- When does the `'beforeunload'` event fire on the `window` object? event is fired when the window, documents, and resources are about to be unloaded.
 ## Notes

 All student notes should be written here.